Toolsfluent

 How much to save monthly: 3, 5, 8 and 10 year scenarios

 The actual monthly contribution depends on three variables: target amount, time horizon, and the rate of return on your saving instrument.
+The rate of return is where most Pakistani families lose ground without realising, our deeper guide on how compound interest works explains why a 10 percent versus 6 percent annual return roughly doubles your final balance over 10 years on the same monthly contribution.
 Here is a worked example for a target of PKR 16 lakh (a midpoint estimate for short scheme government Hajj + personal expenses):

 The pattern is clear: starting 8 to 10 years before your intended Hajj cuts the monthly burden by more than half compared to starting 3 years out.
-For a Pakistani family with median income around PKR 80,000 to 150,000 per month, a 10-year horizon makes Hajj genuinely affordable; a 3-year horizon requires real sacrifice.
+For a Pakistani family with median income around PKR 80,000 to 150,000 per month, a 10-year horizon makes Hajj genuinely affordable.
+A 3-year horizon requires real sacrifice.
+Salaried savers should also factor in income tax when planning the monthly contribution, the take-home figure after FBR slabs is what actually funds the savings account, see our Pakistan salary tax 2025-26 complete guide for current slab math.

 For a higher target (PKR 25 lakh for sponsorship Hajj plus expenses), multiply the monthly figures roughly by 1.55.
 Use the Savings Goal Calculator to model your exact target and time horizon side by side.